corrode/corrode.github.io/content/blog/hardening-rust/index.md

 - And if a `malloc` fails, [it aborts the process](https://news.ycombinator.com/item?id=11369457).
 If that's a problem, you need to proactively check for allocation sizes before allocating or avoid heap allocations altogether.

 These failures are fundamentally different from ordinary panics in that they cannot be caught or recovered from.
-In order to handle them gracefully, you need to know how exactly your program will run and where and design accordingly.
+In order to handle them gracefully, you need to know how exactly your program will run and where, and design accordingly.
 For example, in the case of `malloc`, avoid unbounded user input that could lead to excessive allocations.

 Another difference is between thread-level failures and process-level crashes.

 A common misunderstanding is that `panic` terminates the entire program, but in a multi-threaded application, that is not necessarily the case.
-For exmaple, a background worker thread can panic while the main thread continues running.
+For example, a background worker thread can panic while the main thread continues running.
 What sounds like a benefit can leave the system in a partially degraded state.

 This distinction becomes especially important in long-running systems (servers, workers, async runtimes,...).